enthralledministries.com

 Jude vs. 2, “Mercy, peace and love be yours in abundance.”

 When God gives, He gives in abundance.
 Oftentimes, we are caught up in how we think God should give, what He should give or are not paying attention at all, that we miss what He is giving us.
 Maybe we think we need more money, but in reality we need to get out of debt and be content with what we do have.
 Maybe we feel we need more time and to be less busy, when what we need is to learn to say no. Maybe we are struggling with our health, but we need to learn to take care of ourselves within the limitations of our illness.
 God has given us all we need - and abundantly at that - and while this is hard, we have to lean into the mercy, peace and love of God in order to have abundance in our lives.
 You have access to these things, and they are right in front of you!
-They may no look like you think they should, but they are there, waiting to be discovered.
+They may not look like you think they should, but they are there, waiting to be discovered.
 Remember, God doesn’t give stingily, He gives abundantly!

 What in your life might be God giving you abundantly?
 Is there an area in your life that you think needs to change, but don’t see God working?
 Change your view point and ask, “What is God giving me in this area that I might not be seeing?”